Hrishiyash/Hrishiyash/README.md

 ## 👨‍💻 About Me

-I am an **aspiring Data Scientist** with a strong foundation in analytics and business intelligence, currently transitioning toward **Machine Learning, Artificial Intelligence, and backend deployment**.
+I am an **Aspiring Data Scientist** with a strong foundation in analytics and business intelligence, currently transitioning toward **Machine Learning, Artificial Intelligence, and backend deployment**.

 I enjoy building end-to-end systems — from data preprocessing and analysis to ML models and API deployment.